Cjkjvfnby/presentation-dist/docs/_sources/slides/03_1_pip_install.rst.txt

     pip install git+git://github.com/author/repository.git@master

-- From the private packages
+- From the private packages and by direct links to packages

 **pip** is just python script, when you run it with python you will do work for that python.
 If you run script without explicit python executable, you will use latest installed pip.